 You could bring a stroller here, but expect to carry your stroller on stairs at the metro station (in case any escalators/elevators are out of service) and over some stairs to get to the paths.
 The dirt paths can be narrow at places so a stroller may restrict where you go.
 A baby carrier or backpack carrier would be a better option.

 There is also a playground on the way to the Aqueduct Park that you can stop at.

-Craving more time out of the city?
-Head out to the Appian Way!
+Craving More Time out of the City?
+Head to the Appian Way!